acro5piano/dotfiles/NIX.md

 A simple shellscript is used as executable documentation.

-- `./apply.sh`: apply nix and mise config
+- `./bin/apply-nix.sh`: apply nix and mise config
+- `./bin/apply-aur.sh`: apply aur package installation
-- `./etc-apply.sh`: apply system-wide config using sudo
+- `./bin/apply-etc.sh`: apply system-wide config and pacman using sudo

 ### Purpose